 - Let the researcher do her thing.
 This is crucial to ensuring successful research.
 She is there to do the legwork, and you are there to listen and observe unless otherwise noted.
 Many researchers are very particular about their approach, which is usually based on extensive experience in the field.
 For example, I have a “mental checklist” of the topics, themes and issues I want to cover with participants during fieldwork.
 I appreciate it when clients have faith in my abilities and know that there is a rhyme and reason to what I’m doing.
 I once witnessed a coworker of mine (on the client side) literally take over the researcher’s job and start asking the participant a series of poorly formed, guided questions.
 It was frustrating, totally out of line, and didn’t help the research at all.
 It also put the researcher in a really tough position.

-- Let the participant talk.
+- The participant should be talking 90% of the time.
 Sometimes the researcher will ask a question for which the answer is completely obvious, but it’s important to hear the participant talk about it in his or her own words.
 You might already know why people do a certain thing, but you may be pleasantly surprised by how someone else thinks of and describes their own behavior.

 - Although the researcher is skilled at being able to cover a lot of ground in a little bit of time, sometimes she’ll end up spending more time on a particular topic than originally planned if there’s a good reason for it.